 Yet it is accepted that habit loss and fragmentation have likely negatively impacted platypus populations, and in 2016 the platypus became listed as ‘near threatened’ on the International Union for Conservation of Nature’s Red List of Threatened Species.

 Since then, further progress has been made to recognise that the platypus is at a greater risk of decline and extinction.

-Initiated by wildlife photographer Doug Gimsey, a nomination has been put forward to have the platypus listed as vulnerable in Victoria in accordance with the Flora and Fauna Guarantee Act 1988.
+Initiated by wildlife photographer Doug Gimesy, a nomination has been put forward to have the platypus listed as vulnerable in Victoria in accordance with the Flora and Fauna Guarantee Act 1988.

 Under the FFG Act, a species can be recognised as vulnerable, threatened, endangered or critically endangered depending on the severity of declines and continuing threats.

 If successful, the nomination will see the platypus listed as vulnerable in Victoria.